WHO I AM–

 I graduated from Pomona College in May 2017 with a degree in Philosophy, Politics, and Economics (PPE), and a focus on US education politics and policy.
-I am passionate about working to make education access more equal–particularly at the K-12 level in the US.
-My background in education work is both within classrooms–as a 7th grade Humanities summer teacher in East Palo Alto and as a Coordinator for a college access program in Los Angeles, CA–and outside the classroom–with academic experience in education policy research.
+My background in education work is both within classrooms–as a 7th grade Humanities summer teacher in East Palo Alto, and as a Coordinator for a college access program in Los Angeles, CA–and outside the classroom–with academic experience in education policy research.

-I will be spending August 2017 through May 2018 as a Fulbright scholar in Helsinki, Finland, working alongside the LUMA Centre Finland/University of Helsinki to conduct a national review of STEM education reform in the context of teacher training programs in Finnish schools.
+I spent August 2017 through May 2018 as a Fulbright scholar in Helsinki, Finland, working alongside the LUMA Centre Finland/University of Helsinki to conduct a national review of STEM education reform in the context of teacher training programs in Finnish schools.
 The nature of this research will be centered around interviews of numerous stakeholders within the Finnish education system–namely, teachers and administrators.

 For more information on my professional and educational background, see here.